onexianjian/v8wiki/What-should-I-do-if-my-CL-broke-the-Node.js-integration-build?.md

 Clone V8’s Node repository and check out the lkgr branch.
 ```
 git clone https://github.com/v8/node.git
+git checkout -b vee-eight-lkgr origin/vee-eight-lkgr
 ```

-If you already have a Node checkout, add v8/node as remote.
+Or, if you already have a Node checkout, add v8/node as remote.

 ```
 cd $NODE